How to Deal With Different Types of Tenants

 The most appropriate way of treating your tenant is to view him as your business partner.
-They are a source of your income to you and help you in keeping a constant inflow of cash into your account.
+They are an important source of your income and help you in keeping a constant inflow of cash into your account.
 However, it is important that you find a good tenant who pays the rent on time and does not interrupt this flow of cash.

 Reasons why Tenants Move Out